 key:

-It might prompt you to enter your user password for executing the sudo user command.
+It might prompt you to enter your user password to execute the sudo user command.
 That’s it; DNS records are flushed and cleared from the macOS system.

 Flushing the DNS cache on Android smartphones is tricky.
 It doesn’t have a dedicated DNS cache-clearing option.
-However, it does have a DNS Settings page which helps in configuring the DNS addresses (like, Google DNS, CloudFlare DNS, etc.) if required.
+However, if required, it does have a DNS Settings page, which helps configure the DNS addresses (like Google DNS, CloudFlare DNS, etc.).

 The only way to clear the DNS cache is by using the Reset Network Settings option from the Internet settings page.
 Here are the steps to follow: